mfalfaruqi/coqui-tts-server/README.md

 - `model_name` – Coqui TTS model id
 - `default_voice` – speaker name from preset data or path to a WAV file

 Each model in this file is loaded once at startup.
 The `model` field in the request must match one of these `model_name` values.
 Preset default voices must match the speaker name from preset model's speaker data.
-See [here](https://github.com/idiap/coqui-ai-TTS/?tab=readme-ov-file#multi-speaker-models) for getting speaker list.
+See [Coqui TTS documentation](https://github.com/idiap/coqui-ai-TTS/?tab=readme-ov-file#multi-speaker-models) for getting speaker list.

 ## Call the API